roscopeco/anos/README.md

 As far as the Kernel is concerned, there's much to still be decided.
-However, since this is being designed as 64-bit from the beginning, there's a lot of things I can do that I wouldn't otherwise be able to - I'll map all (or, at least, a **lot** of) physical RAM directly into the virtual address space for easy (and efficient) access by the Kernel.
+However, since this is being designed as 64-bit from the beginning, there's a lot of things I can do that I wouldn't otherwise be able to.

 ### Building